philippkraft/cmf/documentation/tutorial/physical/CmfTutRetentioncurve.md

 It is also possible to set the `saturated_depth` of a cell for simplified setting of initial conditions.
-All layers of the cell will be put into vertical hydrostatic equilibrium '''for that cell''' with the same potential.
+All layers of the cell will be put into vertical hydrostatic equilibrium **for that cell** with the same potential.
 Hence

 ~~~~~~~~~~~~~{.py}